shivamg05/groundhog/groundhog-qwen/README.md

 # Model Card for Model ID

 <!-- Provide a quick summary of what the model is/does. -->
+finetuned qwen2.5-VL-7B to be the brains of an anutonomous web agent

 ## Model Details